OlegWock/makyo/README.md

 ## Roadmap

+- [ ] Design and branding improvements
+  - [ ] Change font to one that supports cyrillic
+  - [ ] Decide with name and rename mentions of katuko across the codebase
+  - [ ] Make a logo and icon
 - [ ] Browser proxy for Ollama (proxy calls from webserver through browser to Ollama) to allow hosting frontend on remote domain but accessing local Ollama
   Might be useful: https://github.com/lobehub/lobe-chat/pull/2168
   Doc: [LOCAL_PROXY.md](/LOCAL_PROXY.md)